Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 So I will restructure them in a way that avoids certain financial risk.

-Oh no, the Genius Act.
+Oh, no, the Genius Act.

-Is that gonna create a tax liability?
+Is that going to create a tax liability?

-Are stable coins gonna be taxable?
+Are stable coins going to be taxable?

-You know, and these are the new questions I'm getting.
+And these are the new questions I'm getting.

-Like, for example, a lot of people say, I have a problem with opening up, you know, an account at Coinbase because the Coinbase wants my driver's license and my SSN and my mom's maiden name and you know, all this information, and they're afraid that, and again, it's another way to intimidate people.
+Like for example, a lot of people say, I have a problem with opening up an account at Coinbase because the Coinbase wants my driver's license and my SSN and my mom's made-in name and all this information.

-So if the the potential customer is being asked for all this information, which is kind of uncomfortable to give up, don't you think, you know, as the account holder, you're thinking, gosh, I better, I better do what everybody else is doing and file a return and and whatever they're telling me, I should do it because they got all this information on me.
+So if the potential customer is being asked for all this information, which is kind of uncomfortable to give up, don't you think, you know, as the account holder, you're thinking, gosh, I better do what everybody else is doing and file a return.

 And what people don't realize is that none of that creates a tax liability.

-It might be somebody who just has a regular job, but we're dealing with property and property rights, and so I restructure it or structure it in such a way that he can manage or avoid legally tax implications.
+And so I restructure it and structure it in such a way that he can manage or avoid legally tax implications.

 I've got some of those clients.